piratess22017/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script that prints absolute path name of the current working directory
+A script that displays a current directory contents, including hidden files